fangxinming/JUF-MRI/README.md

 000001.png,  000002.png,  000003.png,  000003.png ...
 [Target folder:]
 000001.png,  000002.png,  000003.png,  000003.png ...
-# Note that the images in the T1 and T2 folders correspond one to one.
+# Note that the images in the Ref and Target folders correspond one to one.
 The undersampled target images will be automatically generated in the training phase.
 ```
 ### 2.2.
 Parpare Datasets for Fastmri: